samborkent/plasma-solver/README.md

     momentum is not conserved.
 * Collisions are only possible if the background particles move slower than the plume particles
-* All collisions with the background are with static background particles.
-    A moving background particle that collides with a static background particle will interchange verlocity, resulting in no net change of density.
+* Collisions of species with the same mass are neglected, as for completely elastic collisions they would interchange velocities, resulting in no net change of density.

 # Naming conventions
-Loosly resemble paper names and follow MATLAB style guidelines v1.3
+Follow MATLAB style guidelines v1.3

+* bg      : Background
+* bin     : Computational bin with similar position and velocity
-* radius    : Radius / Distance
+* n       : Number of particles/bins
 * velo    : Velocity
-* dist      : Distribution
-* init      : Initial
-* n         : Number of particles
-* bg        : Background gas
 * uc      : Unit cell
-* bin       : Computational bin with similar position, velocity, etc.

-Field names and corresponding index value: (see Field enumeration class)
-* Field.nParticles  (1)     Number of particles
-* Field.nCollisions (2)     Number of collisions
-* Field.O           (1)     Oxygen

 # Issues
+* The number of plasma particles is not conserved.
+Negative number of plasma particles is possible.
+Negative collision probability is possible.
 * When making crazy composite targets, lithium gains too much energy.
-* How to deal with preventing negative particles to occur while assuring conservation of particles?

 # Change log

 18-03-21:
 * Implemented first working version of collision with one species and background.
 Still needs to be validated.
+* Added debug messages (labeled [DEBUG]) for mean collision probability, collision probability per bin, and number of particles.
+* Included normalization facotr for velocity weight factors.
+* Added some default values.

 12-03-21:
 * Made a collisionProbability function to try to make things work.